 AGI is a post-secondary education company with an overarching vision of making higher education affordable again in America.
 Because we believe higher education should be a catalyst to our students' long-term economic success, we exert financial prudence by offering affordable tuition that is one of the greatest values in online higher education.
-AGI has two subsidiaries, Aspen University Inc. ("Aspen" or "Aspen University") and United States University Inc. ("USU").
+AGI has three subsidiaries, Aspen University Inc. ("Aspen" or "Aspen University"), Aspen Nursing, Inc. (a subsidiary of Aspen University), and United States University Inc. ("USU").